mybonk/mybonk-wiki/docs/INSTALLATION.md

   There are many ways to do this, the one detailed here focuses on people with little (but still *some*) technical knowledge.

-  These steps can be automated but the goal now is for you to *understand* hot it works.
+  These steps can be automated but the goal now is for you to *understand* how it works.

 ### 1.1 The hardware